-Your first step to building a brand in what Forbes has called America’s #1 place for entrepreneurs, is coming prepared.
+Being prepared should be your first step to building a brand in what Forbes has called America’s #1 place for entrepreneurs.
 Take the time to develop a strong pitch, a convincing executive summary, solid financial forecasts, market perspectives, and so forth.
 Without these insights in place, driving you and defining your objective, it’s going to be hard to compete.

 Take Action: Check out our 100% free Business Planning Guide designed to get you from A-to-Z as pleasantly as possible.
 Plus, we provide access to tons of other great tools along the way.
 We’ll guide you step-by-step through the process and help refine all your core fundamentals: marketing, budgeting, milestones, pitch, etc. into a presentation-ready plan.

-Now it’s time to choose a business structure and in the process get a fair amount taken off your plate in one swoop.
+Now it’s time to choose a business structure.
 Along with the legal/financial benefits of registering a business, you secure a name and protect your personal assets (house, car, etc) in the process.

 Take Action: Since this step is so important and expensive if it’s not done correctly, we highly recommend investing 10 minutes to go over your options through our business structure comparison guide.
 You’ll get a better idea of the advantages and disadvantages of each while building a solid legal foundation for your business.

-Depending on your industry and where you plan to open up shop you’ll either have plenty of regulatory red tape or a smidgen.
-That said, you’ve got two resources to make sure you get all licenses and permits taken care of:
+Depending on your industry and where you plan to open up shop, you may have a lot of regulatory red tape or a smidgen.
+With that being said, you’ve got two resources to make sure you get all licenses and permits taken care of:

-Of the countless “steps” you’ll take as an entrepreneur and startup owner, this is the easiest.
-All you have to do is familiarize yourself with the benefits of business accounts, find a great institution that has the best for your platform, then set up branded accounts completely separate from personal accounts of any kind.
-Centralize your financials.
+Of the countless steps you’ll take as an entrepreneur and startup owner, this is the easiest.
+All you have to do is familiarize yourself with the benefits of business accounts, find a great institution that is the best for your platform, and then set up branded accounts completely separate from personal accounts of any kind.

 From historic Chesapeake Bay to the Appalachian Mountains, Virginia is one of the most influential areas of the modern world.
-Whether you set up shop in Alexandria or Virginia Beach, or perhaps in a smaller gem like Vienna or Charlottesville, you’re going to have it all and be centrally located in the northeast.
+Whether you set up shop in Alexandria or Virginia Beach, you’re going to have it all and be centrally located in the northeast.

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

 Virginia’s rocking a $462 billion dollar GDP.
-From local and county, to state-level programs, initiatives, networks, groups, and on and on you have no limits.
+Between state-level programs, initiatives, networks, groups, and more, you have no limits.
 Money flows through Virginia like the Salmon of Capistrano.
 Just be sure you know how much is needed to get your business off the ground and start there.